 Whether you hold shares directly as the stockholder of record or beneficially in street name, you may direct your vote without attending the Annual Meeting.
-If you hold your shares directly, you may vote by granting a proxy.
+If you hold your shares directly, you may vote by mail, over the Internet, by telephone, or in person at the Annual Meeting, as described in more detail below.
 If you hold your shares in street name, you may submit voting instructions to your bank, broker or other nominee.